GoldDAO/gold-dao/README.md

 npm run restart
 ```

-- the app will be available at `http://bd3sg-teaaa-aaaaa-qaaba-cai.localhost:4943/`
+The app will be available at `http://bd3sg-teaaa-aaaaa-qaaba-cai.localhost:4943/`

-- ⚠️ ressources (front, images...) will returns error 400 if access from `http://127.0.0.1:4943/?canisterId=bd3sg-teaaa-aaaaa-qaaba-cai`
+⚠️ Ressources (front, images...) will returns error 400 if access from `http://127.0.0.1:4943/?canisterId=bd3sg-teaaa-aaaaa-qaaba-cai`

 ## TODO